 Despite the difficult journey and isolation, Sugla says going on the trip was perhaps the best decision she has made.
 "To be part of something that actually matters was so incredible," she says.
 "I would do it again and again."

-Sean Mahaffey, who is studying ocean science at Oregon State, also appreciated working shoulder-to-shoulder with so many different scientists, including some who are trying to make an Antarctic Marine Protected area.
+Sean Mahaffey, who is studying ocean science at Oregon State, also appreciated working shoulder-to-shoulder with so many different scientists, including some who are trying to protect the ecosystem through creation of an Antarctic Marine Protected area.
 "The exposure to different disciplines was fantastic.
 Although most of the scientists onboard were marine biologists, there were also some chemical oceanographic experiments going on," he says.

 Besides an opportunity to contribute to science, the experience was a chance for the undergraduates to learn important leadership skills.
-They had to work in a harsh environment and endure close quarters, all without family or anything familiar nearby.
+They had to work in a harsh environment and endure close quarters, all without family or familiarity.
 In the end, students walked away with new teambuilding, collaboration and problem-solving abilities.
-Bernard says even the scientists from NOAA took note of their drive and competency.
+Bernard says even the scientists from NOAA took note of the students' drive and competency.

-"I like to get students involved because even if they don't go on to be academics, having this kind of experience is huge in terms of character building," Bernard says.
+"I like to get students involved in field research because having this kind of experience is huge in terms of character building," Bernard says.